dmfranko/smb-printer-load-test/README.md

 ## Windows

 At current the windows script will require you to run this across multiple machines.
 Windows doesn't allow you to setup more than one SMB printer.
+There are two options for this as well.
+One using Ruby and another using vbscript.
+The vbscript version allows you to run it in Windows without having to install anything extra.
+You'll still need to setup a printer and set the default correctly and manually.
+This script is being driven from Jmeter.

 ## Mac